 S. Leigh Thompson, Executive Director and Co-founder

-S. Leigh Thompson is a community organizer, advocate and artist and has spent the last decade working for the queer movement and for trans rights.
+S. Leigh Thompson is a social justice artist, a critical educator and a raging queer and has spent his adult life working for political and social justice, especially within the queer and trans* communities.
 He has been studying and working with Theatre of the Oppressed techniques since 1997 and has worked with and learned from dozens of skilled trainers and facilitators around the world, including founder Augusto Boal on multiple occasions.
-Leigh currently serves on the Board of Pedagogy and Theatre of the Oppressed, Inc. and has been a member since 2001.
+Leigh is the President Elect of Pedagogy and Theatre of the Oppressed, Inc. and has been a member since 2001.
 Leigh has worked for several local, state and national organizations, including the Empire State Pride Agenda, the ACLU, GLSEN, and the Applied Research Center and Colorlines.com.
 In 2012 Leigh became The Executive Director of The Forum Project and works to guide the operations and programming of the organization.
 He has worked with many different communities, including immigrants, survivors of sexual violence, transgender people, people with disabilities and queer youth.
-Leigh has a degree in Theatre with an emphasis in Directing, and an MA from Gallatin at New York University, focusing on utilizing Theatre of the Oppressed for political and social change.
+Leigh has a Bachelor of Arts in Theatre with an emphasis in Directing from the University of Nebraska at Omaha, and an individualized Master of Arts from Gallatin at New York University, focusing on utilizing Theatre of the Oppressed for political and social change.
 Email Leigh at firstname.lastname@example.org.

 Alexander Santiago-Jirau, Artistic Director and Co-founder

 Alexander Santiago-Jirau is a theatre artist, advocate and educator with extensive experience in popular education and theatre for social justice.
-He has studied Theatre of the Oppressed techniques for twelve years, working with Augusto Boal on several occasions.
+He has studied Theatre of the Oppressed techniques for over twelve years, working with Augusto Boal on several occasions.
 Alex is a past President of Pedagogy and Theatre of the Oppressed, Inc. and a current Board Member of the New York City Arts in Education Roundtable.
 Throughout his career he has worked in neighborhood planning, environmental justice, teacher recruitment and arts education.
-Currently, he is Associate Director of Teaching and Learning at The Center for Arts Education, where he manages a roster of over sixty teaching artists in dance, music, theatre and the visual arts, counsels youth pursuing arts careers, and facilitates professional development workshops for educators.
-He an Adjunct Instructor in the Program in Educational Theatre at New York University and a Visiting Lecturer at Drew University.
+Currently, he is Associate Director of Teaching and Learning at The Center for Arts Education, where he manages a roster of over sixty teaching artists in dance, music, theatre and the visual arts, counsels youth pursuing arts careers, and facilitates professional development for educators.
+He is an Adjunct Instructor in the Program in Educational Theatre at New York University where he teaches courses in Theatre of the Oppressed, and a Visiting Lecturer at Drew University where he has taught courses in Latin American/Latino political theatre.
 Alex holds a BS in Urban and Regional Studies from Cornell University and an MA in Educational Theatre from New York University, focusing on Theatre of the Oppressed, applied theatre and drama in education.
 Email Alex at email@example.com.

 Lloyd Woodcock, Associate Director